sbb-design-systems/lyne-components/src/storybook/styles/list/readme.md

 ### Sass usage

-The sass mixin can be included at top level or in a rule.
+The SASS mixin can be included at top level or in a rule.
 If used at top level it will apply rules to the native `<ul>` and `<ol>` elements.
 If used inside a rule it will extend the rule with `<ul>` and `<ol>` selectors (e.g. `.sbb-list { @include sbb.list; }` > `.sbb-list:where(ol, ul) {...}`).